Dayde/wafflejs/docs/guides/03-features.md

 }
 ```

-You can also chain renderers (the result of the previous renderer will given as the parameter of the next renderer).
+You can also chain renderers (the result of the previous renderer will be given as the parameter of the next renderer).
 Here is an example if you want to be sure `null` or `undefined` values are rendered as an empty string:

 ```javascript